wabisebi/wabisebi.github.io/blog/sentence-mining-spam-messages.md

 Sentence Mining Spam Messages

 A few days ago, I signed up for the JRE Card, which is a point card linked to my Suica travel card.
 Basically, I can earn points at most shops around the station by purchasing things like coffee.
 These points can then be used for travel discounts.
+I hastily set up the app and accidentally gave it permission to send all types of notifications—resulting in a constant stream of spam.
+However, rather than getting annoyed by it, I turned it into a little game: as soon as I fully understand the spam message, I allow myself to turn it off.

 ![JRE_Spam](./img/2025_07_10_jre.jpg)
 This spam message is perfect for sentence mining—it contains only one (compound) word I didn’t know yet: 新着情報.